Danau Toba Sumatra, Indonesia Travel Guide

 Tuk Tuk's main strip is relatively walkable for exploring the immediate vicinity.
 Exploring smaller villages on Samosir Island on foot also proves rewarding.

-Not available in Lake Toba.
-Group tours typically utilize private minivans or buses.
+Not available on The lake Toba.
+Group excursions usually utilize private minivans or buses.

 Private boat tours arranged from Tuk Tuk.
 They offer flexible exploration of Samosir Island and with limited access spots.
 Negotiate price based on duration/destinations.
-Public ferry for Parapat-Samosir.
+Public boat service for Parapat-Samosir.

 Not applicable for Lake Toba.
 Main local transport is scooter or minivan.